Bioconductor/BiocIntro/README.md

 # Introduction to _R_ / _Bioconductor_

-This package contains material for a two-day course introducing _[R][]_ and _[Bioconductor][]_.
+This is a two-day course introducing _[R][]_ and _[Bioconductor][]_ for the analysis and comprehension of high-throughput genomic (sequencing, microarray, ...) data.
 There are no pre-requisites.
 The course will be offered January 7 and 8, and again on January 21 and 22; it is open and free of charge to students, staff, and faculty at Roswell Park Cancer Institute or SUNY at Buffalo.

 You must [REGISTER][] for this course; space is strictly limited.